Our Services

 When Self-Care Isn't Enough

 If your cough persists despite these measures, it's time to dig deeper.
-Before scheduling an in-person appointment, try Ubie's free Medically Approved LLM Symptom Checker Chat Bot to help identify what might be causing your nighttime cough and get personalized guidance on whether you need to see a doctor right away—it takes just 3 minutes and could point you in the right direction.
+Before scheduling an in-person appointment, use Ubie's free AI symptom checker to quickly identify what might be causing your nighttime cough—it takes just 3 minutes and provides personalized guidance on whether you need to see a doctor right away.

 Professional Evaluation May Include: